Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Complete_issue.md

 **Step 1**

-1. Provide the id of the desired ToDo.
+1. Provide the correct authtoken(in Postman) of the correct user.
-2. Enter the desired changes in message and description field.
-3. Provide the correct authtoken of the user.
+2. Provide the correct id(mndatory field) of the Todo comment.

 **Expected**

-The desired ToDo should get created.
+The ToDo comment should get completed and should not be visible in the Todo list afterwards.